If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Policies are written for a specific number of years.
 Since there are no bells and whistles associated with a term life policy, premiums tend to be the most affordable.
 A death benefit is only paid if the policyholder dies while the policy is still in effect.

 Like a whole life policy, universal life insurance builds cash value.
 The big difference is that there is no guaranteed rate of return on a universal life policy.
-One feature policyholders enjoy is the ability to adjust their monthly payments and death benefit.
+One feature policyholders enjoy is the ability to adjust their monthly payments and death benefit to fit their budget.

 Variable life insurance is a type of whole life insurance.
 It remains in effect indefinitely, as long as premiums are paid.
 The rate of return on the cash value is variable, meaning there is no guarantee of how much a policyholder will earn.
-Variable life can be considered a high risk, high reward policy.
+Variable life maybe best considered as a high-risk, high-reward policy.

-Sometimes referred to as "final expense insurance," a guarantee issue policy pays a low level of death benefits but is available without a medical exam, regardless of the applicant's health status.
-It is frequently used to pay final expenses.
+Sometimes referred to as "final expense insurance," a guaranteed issue policy pays a low level of death benefits but is available without a medical exam, regardless of the applicant's health status.
+It frequently has a smaller death benefit and is intended to pay final expenses.

-As mentioned, once a person decides to purchase an annuity, they must determine what type best fits their circumstances.
-Here are the four types of annuities:
+As mentioned, once a person decides to purchase an annuity, they must determine which type best fits their circumstances.
+Here are the four types of annuities.

 Once the money is contributed to an immediate annuity, payouts begin.
 The upside is that the annuitant knows precisely how much they will receive through each payout.
 Some insurers offer an optional death benefit that sends payments to beneficiaries upon the original account holder's death.